vorni22/operating-systems/chapters/compute/copy-on-write/guides/fork-faults/README.md

 Shared memory is a similar concept.
 It's a way of marking certain allocated pages so that copy-on-write is disabled.
 As you may imagine, changes made by the parent to this memory are visible to the child and vice-versa.
-You can learn more about it in [its dedicated section in the Arena](tasks/shared-memory.md)